Icinga/icinga2/doc/9-icinga2-api.md

 ### <a id="icinga2-api-config-management-create-config-stage"></a> Create Configuration to Package Stage

-Send a `POST` request to the url endpoint `/v1/config/stages` including an existing configuration package, e.g. `puppet`.
+Send a `POST` request to the URL endpoint `/v1/config/stages` including an existing configuration package, e.g. `puppet`.
 The request body must contain the `files` attribute with the value being a dictionary of file targets and their content.